General settings of form component

 Conditional and Logic settings

-The settings in the Conditional tab, and Logic tab is for the creation of intelligent workflows using Conditions and Logic system of Form.io, such as show or hide the fields, merge component JSON schema, conditionally set field settings, and more, all based on user interaction on the form.
+The settings in the Conditional and Logic tabs are for creating intelligent workflows using the Conditions and Logic system of Form.io, such as showing or hiding fields, merging the component JSON schema, conditionally setting field settings, and more, all based on user interaction on the form.